TradeTrust/documentation/docs/introduction/tradetrust-document-schema.md

 sidebar_label: TradeTrust document schema
 ---

-To explain on document schema, we will use an sample document.
+To explain on document schema, we will use a sample document.
 For this example, an invoice document scenario.

 ## Raw document